vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/config/readme.md

 ::: warning

-We strongly recommend you to set this option, otherwise the order of items in the feed stream is completely determined by the order of pages output by vuepress.
+We strongly recommend you to set this option, otherwise the order of items in the feed stream is completely determined by the order of pages output by VuePress.

 You can sort the pages in the site according to your needs.